 3. This document affirms key commitments by DOC and ICANN, including commitments to:

-(a) ensure that decisions made related to the global technical coordination of the DNS are made in the public interest and are accountable and transparent;
+(a) ensure that decisions made related to the global technical coordination of the DNS are made in the public interest and are accountable, transparent, and bottom-up in their formulation;

 Interestingly ICANN core values only refer to public interest in the context of promoting competition in domain name registration (core value 6) and not ICANN’s broader actions.